“The only certainties in life are death, taxes and bugs in code.” – Anonymous

 One of the most common bug in any software is how easily it can be hacked to get confidential information.
 A thoroughly tested software product helps eliminate this possibility and make software trustworthy.

-IT HELPS IN MAINTAINING QUALITY: Why do you create software?
+- IT HELPS IN MAINTAINING QUALITY: Why do you create software?
 To provide solution and make life simpler and easier.
-The first phase of any developmental cycle is planning where one decides how a software is going to help the end-user.
+The first phase of any developmental cycle is planning where one decides how software is going to help the end-user.

 Constant checks and testing ensure that the software remains in compliance with the technical and user requirement so that the end product is of top-notch quality.